 Why is classroom management important?

-Classroom management is important because it directly effects your students ability to learn and your ability to learn.
+Classroom management is important because it directly effects your students ability to learn and your ability to teach.
 It impacts a teacher’s ability to be effective and actually ENJOY teaching.
 Most importantly, a well managed classroom highly impacts students’ academic success.

 Be Proactive in your classroom management

 The best classroom management is proactive.
 Effective classroom managers set up a productive environment with minimal disruptions.
 Instead of spending time trying to intervene and stop disruptive behavior, teachers should spend time and energy setting up and maintaining an environment where disruptions are less likely to occur.

 So, why is classroom management important?
 Well, how do you (teachers) set up a positive, productive classroom environment?
 Let’s start with 5 proactive classroom management strategies that can help any teacher, whether you are just beginning, or a veteran with many years under your belt.

 5 Proactive Classroom Management Strategies